UMCarpentries/intro-curriculum-r/paper/paper.md

 # Summary

-Inspired by excellent material and pedagogy provided by the Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.
+Inspired by well-established material and pedagogy provided by the Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.